maxio-com/ab-golang-sdk/doc/models/invoice-payment-method-type.md

 # Invoice Payment Method Type

 The type of payment method used.
+Defaults to other.

 ## Enumeration